Sarita Aguirre MS, RD, LDN

 Posted January 3, 2022

-Evie Copeland is a registered dietitian who enjoys building strong relationships with her clients and helping them to reshape their view and relationship with food.
-She practices from a non-diet, all-inclusive food approach.
-Evie has experience working with clients struggling with eating disorders, disordered eating, weight concerns, diabetes, and substance abuse.
-She believes in setting small, realistic lifestyle goals that help her clients to slowly work towards creating a stronger relationship with food and improving their long-term physical and mental health.
+Evie has experience working with clients struggling with eating disorders, OCD behaviors around food, impulsive eating, disordered eating, diet culture myths, weight management and concerns, diabetes, and substance abuse.
+She believes in setting small, realistic lifestyle goals that help her clients to slowly work towards creating a stronger relationship with food and improving their long-term physical, mental, and emotional health.

 Evie attended undergraduate school at Appalachian State University and received her Masters of Science in Nutrition at Meredith College.
-She completed her clinical training at Vanderbilt University Medical Center.
+She completed her clinical training at Vanderbilt University Medical Center and lived in Nashville, TN for several years after completing her program.

-Marjorie Craven MS, RD, LDN
+Jennifer Corral MS, RD, LDN

-Margaret Dahl MS, RD, CSSD, LDN
+Margaret Dahl MS, RD, LDN, CSSD

 Posted August 28, 2023